Article I. Responsibility.

 - The time of adjournment.

 The President and Secretary for the meeting shall sign the minutes after the minutes are approved by the Board.
 The minutes shall be bound together in the Minute Book and stored in a fire-proof safe in the Library’s administrative office.
 The minutes shall be approved by the Board within 30 days of the meeting or by the second subsequent regular Board meeting, whichever is later.
 The minutes shall be posted on the Library’s website within 10 days of approval by the Board.

 Article III.
 Ordinances.

 “Ordinance” means an enactment, adopted by the Board, that applies to the public generally and that implements, applies, or prescribes conduct, imposes a tax, imposes a fee or fine, or assesses a penalty or that otherwise affects the rights of the public concerning the use or operation of the Library.

 The number of Trustees voting “aye,” “nay” and “abstain” and the name(s) of Trustee(s) absent are recorded in the minutes and on the ordinance.
-Ordinances passed by the Board shall be numbered consecutively for each fiscal year (ie. 2016-2017-1).
-Ordinances shall be posted or published, if so required, within three days after enactment, and shall be effective on the day and date of such posting and publication unless otherwise determined by law.
+Ordinances passed by the Board shall be numbered consecutively for each fiscal year.
+Ordinances shall be posted or published, if so required, within the time required by law and shall be effective on the day and date of such posting and publication unless otherwise determined by law.
 The original of each ordinance shall be signed by the President and the Secretary after the meeting during which it was enacted.
 The original shall be stored in a fire-proof safe in the Library’s administrative office and either the original or a certified copy of all ordinances shall be made available for public inspection during regular business hours.
 A certified copy of all ordinances from the last fiscal year shall be posted on the library’s website.
 (75 ILCS 16/1-40)